PkmX/lcamera/README.md

 ## FAQ

+### Does it run on Nexus 4/7/10 or other phones that have received Lollipop update?
+It seems that none of those devices fully support the new API as of now (2014/11/17).
+If you want to verify, enable verbose output outlined in the "Debugging" section below, and check the output from `logcat`.
+You should see a dump of your device cameras' capabilities like [this](https://gist.github.com/PkmX/fefff90bab3b6eb2847f) when L Camera is started.
+Your camera's `android.request.availableCapabilities` must include 1 (MANUAL_SENSOR), 2 (MANUAL_POST_PROCESSING) and 3 (RAW) for L Camera to work.

 ### Why do I get the 'Cannot parse package' error while installing?
 Make sure the downloaded apk is not corrupted, as it seems some browsers download GitHub's webpage instead of the actual apk.
-You must also have the latest Lollipop preview (LPX13D) running on your Nexus 5.
+You must also have the Lollipop running on your Nexus 5.

 ### Does it need root?
 No. However, it is needed if you want to record videos at 60fps as a system library needs to be modified.